 Take control of your own safety.
 We offer free self-defense classes where you’ll learn lifelong tools and techniques to help protect yourself.

-The Engemann Student Health Center provides trained and licensed therapists who can counsel students on life changes, anxiety or depression, and other personal issues.
+USC Student Health provides counseling and mental health services to students coping with life changes, anxiety or depression, and other personal issues.

 USC is a renowned research institution so safe labs and work environments are our top priority.
 The Environmental Health and Safety Department ensures students, faculty, and staff have access to healthy workplaces.

 Sergeant Rick Roseli in the USC Department of Public Safety is available to conduct training for groups on the “Run Hide Fight” protocol that is recommended to follow in the event of an active shooter emergency.